ST10375530/PROG7314-CODE/README.md

 ---
 ## Project Overview

-**PetNest** is a mobile application prototype designed to assist pet owners in managing their pets’ health and wellness.
+**PetNest** is a mobile application designed to assist pet owners in managing their pets’ health and wellness.
 The app provides a centralized platform where users can:

 - Create pet profiles
 - Track important health information
 - Search for medication details
 - Receive dosage recommendations based on their pet’s weight and type
+- Find nearest pet related places
+- Ask AI questions related to pets

 ### Main Goals of PetNest